-Edward has been married to his wife and business partner Rose for fifty-seven years.
+Founder of Edward’s Headboards, Edward has been married to his wife and business partner Rose for fifty-seven years.
 They have two children and two beautiful granddaughters.
-He loves sports and played ball and hockey until he was over seventy years old.
-Edward and Rose play golf together three times a week.

-Edward plans on the business being an employee owned business and will be turning ownership over to his employees when he feels they are ready to take over.
+A noted supporter of his employees, Edward plans on Edward’s Headboards becoming an employee-owned business and will be turning ownership over to his employees when he feels they are ready to take over.

 Mohammad Atta Arafa

-Mohammad is 36 years old, is married and has three young sons.
-He emigrated to Canada from war torn Syria over three years ago.
+Our lead upholsterer Mohammad is 36 years old, and is married with three young sons.
+He emigrated to Canada from war-torn Syria.